-Scholar groups are given priority access to the residence and rooms will be assigned on a first-come first-served basis.
-If a room is to be assigned to you after receiving your completed online form, you will receive a communication instructing you to submit a Student Financial Agreement and a $250 non-refundable commitment deposit by May 1, 2013.
-Financial assistance will be available to eligible students.
+Rooms are assigned on a first-come, first-served basis.
+If a room is to be assigned to you after we receive your completed online form, you will receive a communication instructing you to submit a Student Financial Agreement and a $250 non-refundable commitment deposit.

 Cost will be calculated based on occupancy period.
-Please refer to the occupancy payment chart (PDF) for further information.
+Please refer to the 97th Street Residence rates for further information.

-Cancellations are on a case by case basis.
-Students who wish to cancel must contact the Office of Residence Life and will have to follow the cancellation procedures laid out in their signed contract.
-Please note, students are contracted to reside at the 97th Street Residence for a full* academic year which includes Fall, Winter and Spring.
+Cancellations are on a case-by-case basis.
+Students who wish to cancel must submit an appeal to the Housing Appeals Committee for review.
+Please note, students are contracted to reside at the 97th Street Residence for a full academic year which includes fall, winter and spring.
 Summers are NOT included.

 Yes.
 The building will remain open for students to stay on-campus during the academic calendar year which includes holidays and winter intersession.
 Summers are NOT included.

-All contracts will be for one* full academic year.
+All contracts are for one full academic year.
 You will be required to reapply for your housing application yearly if you would like to maintain residency at the residence hall.

 The 97 Street Residence has 24-hour security on-site along with numerous security cameras throughout the building and a strictly enforced guest policy.